A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond: Modern variants of quantum amplitude estimation

-for $N\in 2\mathds{N}_{>0}$.
-From Eq. \eqref{unitaries}, $V$ invokes $W$ in total $N$ times, therefore, the query complexity of $V$ is $\mathcal{O}(N)$.
-Here, we have omitted a technical detail regarding a phase $\sim e^{i\theta_\lambda/2},$ which can be easily computed.
-Finally, this is followed by a signal projection (onto some basis, e.g. the $z$-basis) to the ancilla qubit which selects the desired components of $V(\theta_\lambda)$, as in Eq. \eqref{qsp}.

-With these considerations, it is proven that QSP can approximate $V_{\rm ideal}$ with a very small error probability bounded by $1-16\varepsilon$ in the best-case scenario, and by $6\varepsilon$ when conditions (1) and (2) are not satisfied, thus allowing one to apply this method to find a Fourier approximation to unitaries that implement Hamiltonian evolution.

-\subsection{Power-law and QoPrime QAE}
+\subsubsection{Power-law and QoPrime QAE}

-Power-law QAE and QoPrime QAE are two variations of QAE introduced in Ref. \cite{giurgica2022low}.
+Power-law QAE and QoPrime QAE are two variations of QAE introduced in \cite{giurgica2022low}.
 Their convergence rate can be viewed as interpolating between the classical Monte Carlo one and the full QAE one, making them very interesting for practical implementation in NISQ devices.

-The first one, Power-Law QAE (also known as the ``Kerenidis-Prakash'' approach to QAE) is a generalization of the MLE-QAE \cite{suzuki2020amplitude} algorithm, where power law schedules are utilized.
-For the Power-Law QAE we follow the exposition presented in Ref. \cite{bouland2020prospects}.
-This variant of QAE is parameterized by a number $\beta \in [0,1]$ which controls the interpolation between the classical algorithm (for $\beta=1$, with $\mathcal{O}\left(1 / \varepsilon^2\right)$ repetitions) and the vanilla QAE \cite{Brassard1998} (for $\beta=0$, with $\mathcal{O}(1 / \varepsilon$ repetitions).
-The ability to choose values in the range $[0,1]$ makes it possible to construct QAE circuits of lower depth at the expense of larger number of oracle calls to the quantum circuit.
-While this increases the convergence speed, the asymptotic advantage over classical Monte Carlo remains.
+The first one, Power-Law QAE (also known as the ``Kerenidis-Prakash'' approach to QAE), is a generalization of the MLE-QAE \cite{suzuki2020amplitude} algorithm, where power-law schedules are utilized.
+For the Power-Law QAE we follow the exposition presented in \cite{bouland2020prospects}.
+This variant of QAE is parametrized by a number $\beta \in [0,1]$ that controls the interpolation between the classical algorithm (for $\beta=1$, with $\mathcal{O}\left(1 / \varepsilon^2\right)$ repetitions) and the vanilla QAE \cite{Brassard1998} (for $\beta=0$, with $\mathcal{O}(1 / \varepsilon)$ repetitions).
+The ability to choose values in the range $[0,1]$ makes it possible to construct QAE circuits of lower depth at the expense of a larger number of oracle calls to the quantum circuit.
+Although this increases the convergence speed, the asymptotic advantage over classical Monte Carlo remains.